csabbah/csabbah/README.md

 # 💫 About Me:
-Hello, welcome to my Github!
-I'm Carlos, I am a certified Full-Stack Developer, Graphic Designer & Social Media expert with over 7 years of experience in design & marketing.
-I have developed over 65 applications of increasing complexity, honing my skills through self-study, online courses, & a rigorous full-stack boot camp program at the University of Toronto where I graduated with a 4.0 GPA.
-I have experience working collaboratively with other developers, leading teams & have a proven ability to quickly learn new technologies & skills.
+Welcome to my Github!
+I'm Carlos, a certified Full-Stack Developer, Graphic Designer & Social Media expert with 7+ years of experience.
+I've developed over 65 applications, honing my skills through self-study, online courses, and a rigorous full-stack boot camp program at the University of Toronto where I graduated with a 4.0 GPA.
+I excel in collaborative work, team leadership, and quick learning of new technologies & skills

 ## 🌐 Socials: